tomyebest/conditions/recom-logic.md

 ### if wind speed is <= 5 knots

+- if wave period is > 12 seconds: RETURN 'It looks like a solid groundswell in the water.
+Check out the surf report and know your limitations';
+- if wave height is > 0.5m && wave period is =< 6 seconds : RETURN 'It looks like a windswell in the water.
+Go check out your local but keep expectations low';
+- if wave height =< 0.5m : RETURN 'There doesn't seem to be much surf around.
+It wouldn't hurt to suss your local beachie, though';
 - if wave height is => 0.5m &&  =< 1.5m && wave period is => 7 seconds && =< 10 seconds : RETURN 'Try the open beaches';
 - if wave height is > 1.5m && =< 2.5m && wave period is => 7 seconds && =< 12 seconds : RETURN 'It's probably pumping on the open beaches.
 Check the tides & know your limitations.
 The outer points are also worth consideration';